 December 15, 1985

 What is Christmas really about?
-What is the cause for all the celebrations?
-Alistair Begg explains that Advent is more than just “the most wonderful time of the year.”
+What is the cause for all the celebration?
+Alistair Begg explains that Christmastime is more than just “the most wonderful time of the year.”
 Jesus Christ was born to take away our sins, to destroy the works of the devil, to make the Father known, and to prepare for His own return.

 Sermon Transcript: Print